meleu/tdd-ruby/hello-world.md

 end
 ```

-Run the tests and you'll see it pass.
+Now the tests should pass.
 Time for refactoring.

 For now, I decided to make no changes, then let's move on.